tock/tockloader/README.md

 - `--app-address`: Manually specify the address at the beginning of where apps are stored.
 This can be in hex or decimal.
-- `--rewrite-apps`: This forces tockloader to re-write all apps anytime that any app changes in any way (e.g. its header changes or the app is updated or a new app is installed.).
-Additionally, tockloader will completely erase the app flash region between saving any existing apps from the board and then re-flashing the apps with any changes.
+- `--bundle-apps`: This forces tockloader to write all apps as a concatentated bundle using only a single flash command.
+This will require that anytime any app changes in any way (e.g. its header changes or the app is updated or a new app is installed.) all apps are re-written.

 Features
 --------